rendely/chrome-extensions/bookmark-cleanup/PRODUCT_SPEC.md

 - [ ] A4: Sort by: recency, title, N/A for A1, A2
 - [ ] A5: Undo after archiving to return to the prior state

-### B: Organize bookmarks into folders
+### B: Organize bookmarks

 - [ ] B1: Move bookmarks not in a folder into existing folders
-- [ ] B2: Create N folders and organize bookmarks into those folders, one level of folders only
+- [ ] B2: Create N folders and organize bookmarks into those folders, top level of folders only
 - [ ] B3: Power B1, and B2 with OpenAI embeddings API
 - [ ] B4: User must be able to add their API key
 - [ ] B5: Undo after organizing to return to the prior state
+- [ ] B6: Create N folders and organize via clustering within any arbitrary subfolder

 ### C: Create Smart Bookmarks